friyad/xenograft-mobiles-client/README.md

 #### Others

 - Use of Toast to show error and success messages.
-- Privet Route to protect the privet pages from unauthenticated users.
+- Privet Route to protect the private pages from unauthenticated users.
 - Dynamic Input field generations for forms.
 - Form Validations using complete type safe ZOD package with react-hook-form.